souvikinator/lsx/README.md

 > `./install.sh`

-after installation is successful, add the following line at the end of your shell file (.zhsrc, .bashrc ...)
+after installation is successful, add the following line at the end of your **current running shell resource file** (.zhsrc, .bashrc ...)

 > `source ~/.config/lsx/lsx.sh`